ShreyaV-05/Waves/README.md

 Hi!
 This is our Yelp Website Project! by p3 Waves
 # Project Plan
 ## Website Summary
-ch page sorted by location all falling under different cuisines.

 ## Authors
 * Andrea Abed
 * Ryan Luo